 - The in-person visit shortly afterward

-- Duplicate labs or imaging because results and orders aren’t shared
+- Duplicate labs or imaging because results aren’t shared

-- Extra administrative friction caused by fragmented vendors and records
+- Extra administrative friction from fragmented vendors and records

-The uncomfortable truth is that telemedicine can be “low cost per visit” and still drive higher PMPM.
-The issue isn’t that virtual care is expensive; it’s that reimbursement is often disconnected from what happens next.
+The uncomfortable truth: telemedicine can be “low cost per visit” and still drive higher PMPM.
+The issue isn’t that virtual care is expensive.
+It’s that reimbursement is often disconnected from what happens next.

 What strong reimbursement should do (and usually doesn’t)